MaterializeInc/materialize/doc/developer/design/20220228_kafka_headers.md

 ### Phase 1

-Add an `INCLUDE HEADERS` syntax that allows users to declare specific, named headers, as additional columns provided in kafka sources.
-This will provide nullable, bytes-typed values equal to the header with the specified name.
+Add an `INCLUDE HEADERS` syntax that allows users to declare that they want a `headers` column for their source, as provided in kafka sources.
+This will provide a map from text to bytes (`bytea`).
 Users are expected to cast these bytes values to the types they want in a later view.
+This option will only be available for `ENVELOPE NONE` and `ENVELOPE UPSERT`.

 ### Phase 2
 As an extension to phase 1, allows users to pre-declare their expected types in the source definition, simplifying their usage.